JCSS-PMC/PMC/part-01/07-target-reliability.md

 -   **Consequence classes**

- A classification into consequenze classes is based on the ratio ρ defined as the ratio between total costs (i.e. construction costs plus direct failure costs) and construction costs.
+ A classification into consequenze classes is based on the ratio $\rho$ defined as the ratio between total costs (i.e. construction costs plus direct failure costs) and construction costs.